-The Julia L. Butterfield Memorial Library was established by the will of the late Julia L. Butterfield.
+The Julia L. Butterfield Memorial Library was established through the will of the late Julia L. Butterfield.
 Mrs. Butterfield died on August 6, 1913 at the age of 90.

-Mrs. Butterfield was born on December 19, 1824, in St. Marks' Place, New York City, NY.
-She moved to Cold Spring in 1852, with her first husband Fredrick James.
-Up until the time of her death, she spent a large portion of her time at her beautiful Cold Spring residence known as Cragside.
+Mrs. Butterfield was born on December 19, 1823 on St. Marks' Place in New York City.
+She moved to Cold Spring in 1852 with her first husband Frederick James.
+Up until her death, she spent a large portion of her time at her beautiful Cold Spring residence known as Cragside.

 Cragside was located on the site of the new Haldane Central School District's high school building.
 The gatehouse to Cragside still stands today on the corner of Route 9D (Morris Ave) and Craigside Drive.

 Many of the paintings that hang in the Library today once hung in Cragside.
-The most famous of which is "A Pic-Nic on the Hudson" painted in 1863 by Hudson River School artist Thomas Rossiter.
-Rossiter also lived Cold Spring and was a friend of Mrs Butterfield.
+The most famous is "A Pic-Nic on the Hudson" painted in 1863 by Hudson River School artist Thomas Rossiter.
+Rossiter also lived in Cold Spring and was a friend of Mrs. Butterfield.